Islandora-Collaboration-Group/ISLE/docs/optional-components/tickstack.md

 * Setup an "alert handler" in the Chronograf dashboard for delivery of alert messages.
 We'll use email as the example alert handler service.

-- Show you how to set up four basic alerts using your new alert handler
+- Show you how to set up two basic alerts using your new alert handler
   * `Disk Space` Alert - Alerts you when your disks are running out of space
-  * `RAM Usage` Alert - Alerts you when your server is almost out of memory
-  * `CPU Usage` Alert - Alerts you when your server's CPU has been running past a set period of time
   * `Deadman` Alert - Alerts you when the ISLE host server is unresponsive, has crashed or is "dead."

 #### Assumptions